 This electrical wiring question came from: Joe, from Oxford, Florida.

-What To Do About a Tripping GFI For a Refrigerator or Freezer
+How to Fix a Tripping GFI for a Refrigerator or Freezer

-Skill Level: Intermediate to Advanced, best wired by a licensed electrician.
+Skill Level: Intermediate to Advanced, This is best wired by a licensed electrician.

 Tools Required: Basic Electricians Pouch Hand Tools and a Voltage Tester.